Socialist realism: Stalin era

 The style of socialist realism began to dominate the Soviet artistic community starting when Stalin rose to power in 1930, and the government took a more active role in regulating art creation.
 The AKhRR became more hierarchical and the association privileged realist style oil paintings, a field dominated by men, over posters and other mediums in which women had primarily worked.
 The task of Soviet artists was to create visualisations of the "New Soviet Man" – the idealized icon of humanity living under socialism.
 This heroic figure encapsulated both men and women, per the Russian word "chelovek", a masculine term meaning "person".
 While the new Soviet person could be male or female, the figure of man was often used to represent gender neutrality.

 Because the government had declared the "woman question" resolved in 1930, there was little explicit discourse about how women should be uniquely created in art.
-Discussions of gender difference and sexuality were generally taboo and viewed as a distraction from the duties people had to the creation of socialism.
-Accordingly, nudes of both men and women were rare, and some art critics have pointed out that Socialist Realist paintings escaped the problem of women's sexual objectification commonly seen in capitalist forms of art production.
-But the declaration of women's equality also made it difficult to talk about the gender inequality that did exist; Stalin's government had simultaneously banned abortion and homosexuality, made divorce more difficult, and dismantled the women's associations in government (Zhenotdels).
-The "New Soviet Woman" was often shown working in traditionally male jobs, such as aviation, engineering, tractor-driving, and politics.
+Discussions of gender difference and sexuality were generally taboo and viewed as a distraction from the duties people had to the creation of socialism as the objectifying nature of western culture was not tolerated.
+Accordingly, nudes of both men and women were rare, and some art critics have pointed out that Socialist Realist paintings escaped the problem of women's sexual objectification commonly seen in capitalist forms of art production which had been considered progressive for its time unlike western institutions which carried old patriarchal cultural norms.
+But the declaration of women's equality also made it difficult to talk about the gender inequality that did exist; Stalin's government had simultaneously banned abortion and homosexuality as homosexuality was also banned in western capitalist countries as there were still remnants of feudalistic culture remaining in the USSR, made divorce more difficult as pre and post war conditions required more numbers of Soviet citizens to build up future workforces to oversee development, and dismantled the women's associations in government (Zhenotdels).
+The "New Soviet Woman" was often shown working in traditionally male jobs, such as aviation, engineering, tractor-driving, and politics as unlike western institutions which still prohibited women from participation until early to late war period.
 The point of this was to encourage women to join the workforce and show off the strides the USSR had made for women, especially in comparison with the United States.
 Indeed, women had expanded opportunities to take up traditionally male jobs in comparison to the US.
-In 1950, women made up 51.8% of the Soviet labor force, compared to just 28.3% in North America.
+In 1950, women made up 51.8% of the Soviet labor force, compared to just 28.3% in North America as most labor force in the US was reserved to women from the upper middle class and in elite positions.